 This is a partially sponsored CLHRE by the THRDC targeting to improve the capacity of its members who provide legal aid services and other few non-member HRDs.
-Interested HRDs may apply for this sponsored CLHRE opportunity through (link to be inserted) and submit the application by 20th of August 2023.
+Interested HRDs may apply for this sponsored CLHRE opportunity through https://forms.gle/S61q68WsKE7FB91s6 and submit the application by 16th of August 2023.
 Only selected applicants will be officially invited for this course.